-5. Feeding Chart
+5. Use a Feeding Chart

 Below is a chart that will tell you how much your baby needs to eat based on its age.
 Find the age and note how many cubic centimeters you will need to feed it.
 This is important because the baby doesn't know when to stop eating.
 Note: 1cc = 1ml.

-6. Time to Feed
+6. Learn to Feed

 These first few times of feeding are a learning experience, not only for you but the baby too.